Frequently Asked Questions

 MAILING ADDRESS: 145 Richmond Street, Charlottetown, PE, C1A 1J1

 How do I get to the Centre?

 Confederation Centre of the Arts is located in the heart of downtown Charlottetown and is bordered by Grafton, Queen and Richmond Streets.
 The Box Office is located at the corner of Queen and Grafton Streets and you can also find entrances off Grafton Street’s Upper Plaza, Richmond St/Victoria Row and seasonally via the amphitheatre.
-The Homburg Theatre, Studio Theatres, outdoor Amphitheatre, Art Gallery and Mavor’s Restaurant are all located within the main complex which fills a city block.
-The 200-seat cabaret-style Mack Theatre is in a separate building located at the corner of Great George and Grafton Streets.
+The Homburg Theatre, Studio Theatres, outdoor Amphitheatre, and Art Gallery are all located within the main complex which fills a city block.
+The 200-seat cabaret-style The Mack Theatre is in a separate building located at the corner of Great George and Grafton Streets.

 Is Confederation Centre wheelchair accessible?

 Confederation Centre is wheelchair accessible via the Queen Street entrance and the Richmond Street entrance as well as via the pedway from Confederation Court Mall.

 Where can I park?